neolefty/rag-bahai-poc/README.md

 # rag-bahai-poc
-Bahá’í Writings: Search based on Retrieval-Augmented Generation — Proof of Concept
+Search the [Bahá’í Holy Writings](https://www.bahai.org/library/authoritative-texts/) using Retrieval-Augmented Generation

+This is a proof of concept / learning exercise, intended for rapid development — and not necessarily refinement.